AlicDanclic/Eternocli/readme.md

 ### 3. Notes

-- Some features (7z, RAR compression) require external tools to be installed on your system
+- Some features require external tools to be installed on your system
 - Encryption features use strong cryptographic algorithms for security
 - File transformation supports multiple formats including images, documents, and ebooks
 - The tool is designed for Windows systems but may work on other platforms with adjustments